- Daily limits

 What is considered an action in Linked Helper?

 Any navigation to a profile page is considered as an action in Linked Helper.
+In case Linked Helper doesn't navigate to the profile page but still performs an activity such as sending a message, then this is also counted as an action.
 Navigation to the next search results page is also considered an action but it is not included in the overall daily limits.

 What is NOT included in the limit?